Vescrity/wfrc/README.md

 English | [中文](README-zh_CN.md)

 Simple bash script to make recording screen by shortcuts easily.
-Only work on wlroots based wayland compositors because it uses [wf-recorder](https://github.com/ammen99/wf-recorder) or [wl-screenrec](https://github.com/russelltg/wl-screenrec) as backend.
+Works on `niri`, `hyprland`, wlroots-based... because it uses [wf-recorder](https://github.com/ammen99/wf-recorder) or [wl-screenrec](https://github.com/russelltg/wl-screenrec) as backend.

 > Since 0.1.2, `wl-screenrec` can be used as backend.